MatheusKS95/ProjectLeiden/README.md

 - **input**: Manages input.
 Currently basic—supports keyboard and limited mouse input.
 Gamepad and steering wheel support are planned.
 - **leiden**: The central glue module that aggregates the others into a single header.
 May be renamed in the future.
 - **linmath**: A simple math library.
+- **screens**: today it's a testbed for everything I'm doing before making sure it works properly.
+Later it'll become the place for demo screens and minigames.
 - **physics**: A planned module.
 Will likely use either JoltC or ODE for 3D physics.
 Not a current focus.

 ## 📝 Licence